 1500m is more challenging to get right because it is a mix of speed and endurance.

-As I said Kenya is an amazing place and to be able to put a smile on the kids faces by giving them gifts was really a great experience.
+As I said, Kenya is an amazing place and to be able to put a smile on the kids’ faces by giving them gifts was really a great experience.
+London’s Fastest was an event that Nike put on.
+Their marketing strategy changes frequently but Nike Fastest was a chance for Nike to bring together their best athletes with the public to share their experiences.

 How do sponsorships come about?

 When you reach a certain level you get approached by sports brands and sports agents.
 Agents will take an athlete to market and negotiate with the brands and see who will offer the best deal.
-Private sponsorship is limited, and unless you are a World champion, there is limited opportunities available.
+Private sponsorship is limited, and unless you are a World Champion, there are limited opportunities available.

 What do you like most about living in Brighton?